visbot/codemirror-avs/README.md

 ### Modes

-Beside the loose `avs` mode, you can specify stricter modes for specific components:
+Beside the loose `avs/*` mode, you can specify stricter modes for specific components:

 Mode                            | Effect
 --------------------------------|-------